 4. My husband (and your kids) might tolerate your bad behavior but I won’t.

 And eventually, they won’t either.
-Dean’s ex is a leaking sieve of drama.
+My husband’s ex is a leaking sieve of drama.
 Just when you think you have one hole covered a new one forms.
 What gets weird is you start to anticipate where the hole is going to form and you take precautions to prevent the unnecessary drama.
 For example, I was picking up my stepson from school on a recent Friday for our weekend visitation.
 Something told me ahead of time he didn’t even know I was picking him up and if I didn’t confirm the pickup arrangements my stepson would get on the bus and I would be driving all over Portland.
 I hit the nail on the head as my stepson was clueless I was picking him up and totally surprised when I arrived at the school early for pickup.
 My husband’s ex later called as we were driving home and tried to sway my stepson to believe he knew he was being picked up by me and that he even told her we were driving by their house to pick up his weekend bag.
 He most adamantly denied any knowledge of anything.
 What’s scary is I anticipated her action and what’s scarier is she didn’t care to manipulate her own child to cover up her mistake.

 Exes – Your poor behavior will be tolerated by your ex and kids for only a limited amount of time.
 Obviously, your kids will excuse your behavior much more freely than your ex but when your choices start to hurt them the clock starts ticking.
 The older your kids get the wiser they become.
 Plus, the woman your ex married (me) is pretty normal and they are comparing the two of us.
 When you ignite drama, lies, and accusations and use your children, you are only harming your future relationship with them.
 We want you to stop and think before abusing your children in this manner.
 We are not a traditional family and we have to learn to play fair and respectfully for the sake of the children.